Kamran-Afzali/Kamran-Afzali.github.io/_posts/robust_regression.md

 I’ve been experimenting with techniques for robust regression, and I thought that it would be a fun excercise to implement a robust variant of the simple linear regression model based on the t-distribution.

+Protection against outliers always comes at a price: a loss of efficiency when the observations are normally distributed.
+The best robust alternatives manages to offer a large protection at a low premium.
+This is especially true for the estimation of β.
+In this regard, a new method can hardly do better; in fact matching their performance is quite an achievement.
+However, the performance of the existing robust approaches with respect to σ is far less optimal.

+The most popular Bayesian solution is modelling using the Student, a consequence of the simplicity of the strategy, the rationale behind it (giving higher probabilities to extreme values), and the required computations.
+The latter follows from the scale mixture representation of the Student that leads to a normal conditional distribution for Y given β, σ and a latent variable, which in turn allows a straightforward implementation of the Gibbs sampler

 Motivation